Does Australian oil refining really

 The key question for refinery viability is whether the landed cost

-product imports provides a location advantage for Australian
+of freight for product imports provides a location advantage for

-In 2007, the freight difference between small product ships and
+In the first half of 2007, the freight difference between small

-large crude oil tankers was US$2.88 per barrel.
-A barrel is 159
+product ships and large crude oil tankers was US$2.75 per barrel.
+A

-litres.
-However, this natural protection is eroded by the higher
+barrel is 159 litres.
+However, this natural protection is eroded by

-cost of refining in Australia which results from smaller scale,
+the higher cost of refining in Australia which results from smaller

 How do we stay competitive?
 Not through protection - Australian oil